Are you planning a Salt Lake City skiing trip?

 If you have an infant or a child that does not want to ski child care is a great option.
-Prices run from $135 -$165 depending if you want a half day or full day care.
+Prices run from $135 -$165 depending on if you want half-day or full daycare.

 Accommodations at Park City Mountain Resort

 Park City Manages many hotel properties.
 They have 8 signature properties available.
 If you are looking for ski in ski out options in Park City I would check these out first.

 There are other resorts that have this same option throughout the area.
 Do some research to find the best fit for your vacation.

 If you are looking for high-end and top-of-the-line facilities and equipment Park City Mountain Resort will not disappoint.
 One thing that tourists and locals love about Park City is that the town itself has a very special feel to it.
 You can get out and be social in a ski village.

 Olympians, celebrities, and just normal people like you and I can all enjoy this amazing ski resort near Salt Lake City.